Matroska-Org/infrastructure/website/downloads/mkvalidator.md

 ## License

-The program is licensed with the BSD license.
+The program is licensed with the BSD-3-Clause license.
 So you can modify it in any way you want.
 However we ask that you generously give back your enhancements to the community if you think it can help.

+mkvalidator depends on libebml2 (BSD-3-Clause) and libmatroska2 (BSD-3-Clause) that
+themselves rely on
+[Core-C](https://github.com/Matroska-Org/foundation-source/tree/master/corec)
-mkvalidator depends on libebml2 (BSD) and libmatroska2 (BSD) that themselves rely on [Core-C](https://github.com/Matroska-Org/foundation-source/tree/master/corec) (BSD) which adds an object API on top of the C language.
+(BSD-3-Clause) which adds an object API on top of the C language.

 mkvalidator can be built with minilzo support which is GPL.
 In that case the license of the binary becomes GPL.